vx68k/xllmnrd/README.md

 <dfn>Xenium LLMNR Responder</dfn> (xllmnrd) is an IPv6 network service daemon
 that responds to name queries from Microsoft Windows computers on the same network link so that you can get the IP addresses of the server *without any DNS configuration*.
-It effectively replaces IPv4-only NetBIOS name resolution responder typically provided by [Samba][].
+It effectively replaces an IPv4-only NetBIOS name resolution responder typically provided by [Samba][].

 This program implements Link-Local Multicast Name Resolution (LLMNR) as